Science & Mechanism

 Medical Disclaimer

 This article is for educational purposes only and does not constitute medical advice.
 Retatrutide is an investigational drug not yet approved by the FDA.
-Energy expenditure effects are based on glucagon receptor pharmacology and indirect clinical evidence (Jastreboff et al., NEJM 2023).
+Pharmacological mechanisms discussed are based on established physiology and preliminary clinical data (Jastreboff et al., NEJM 2023).
 Consult with a licensed healthcare provider for personalized medical advice.

 Get Started Today